artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal--in-iOS-with-searchbars.markdown

 }
 ```

-The corresponding code for showing and hiding the cancel button is here.
+The corresponding code for showing and hiding the Cancel button is here.
 We just animate it in and out by a distance of 80.

 ``` objc
 - (void)showCancelButton:(BOOL)show {